Browse James Rosenquist Prints for sale at Shapero Modern

 James Rosenquist (1933 – 2017) was born in 1933 in Grand Forks, North Dakota, growing up in Minneapolis, Minnesota.
 In Junior High School, Rosenquist won a short-term scholarship to study at the Minneapolis School of Art, after which he went on to study painting at the University of Minnesota from 1952 to 1954.
 In 1955, he moved to New York to study at the Art Students League under the guidance of Edwin Dickinson and George Grosz.

-The first retrospective in his honor was in 1972 at the Whitney Museum of American Art in New York, and the Wallraf-Richartz Museum, Cologne.
-The Solomon R. Guggenheim Museum organized a full retrospective in 2003 which traveled internationally, and his F-11 was exhibited at the Jewish Museum in 1965.
+The first retrospective in his honour was in 1972 at the Whitney Museum of American Art in New York, and the Wallraf-Richartz Museum, Cologne.
+The Solomon R. Guggenheim Museum organized a full retrospective in 2003 which travelled internationally, and his F-11 was exhibited at the Jewish Museum in 1965.

 Rosenquist is collected worldwide, including by the Robert Fontaine Gallery, Miami; Puccio Fine Art; Woodward Gallery; ROGALLERY; the Museum of Modern Art (MoMA) New York and the Tate.

 Contact Shapero Modern about James Rosenquist Prints for Sale at our gallery